Treating Addiction In College

 - Bipolar disorder

 Most colleges and universities have on-campus mental health counselors.
 These counselors help students cope while maintaining confidentiality.
-Therapy can be individual, in groups or sometimes online.
+Therapy can be offered individually, in groups, or online.

 Some addicted college students need the help of drug rehab to get sober.
 There are both inpatient and outpatient treatment centers that help college students achieve sobriety without interfering with classes.